-Prickly Pear Cactus is a member of the cactus family, which are grown primarily for their characteristic shapes, their interesting features and textures, and their high tolerance for hot, dry growing environments.
+Eastern Prickly Pear Cactus is a member of the cactus family, which are grown primarily for their characteristic shapes, their interesting features and textures, and their high tolerance for hot, dry growing environments.
 As an 'opuntiad' type of cactus, it doesn't actually have leaves, but rather modified succulent stems that comprise the bulk of the plant, and which are designed to retain water for long periods of time.
-This particular cactus is valued for its spreading habit of growth consisting of spiny gravish green segmented pads that typically form 'branches' which trail along the ground.
-This plant has lemon yellow cup-shaped flowers with peach streaks at the ends of the branches in mid summer, which are interesting on close inspection.
-It features an abundance of magnificent burgundy berries from late summer to early winter.
+This particular cactus is valued for its spreading habit of growth consisting of spiny bluish-green segmented pads that typically form 'branches' which trail along the ground.
+This plant has buttery yellow cup-shaped flowers at the ends of the stems in mid summer, which are interesting on close inspection.
+It features an abundance of magnificent red berries from late summer to mid winter.

-Prickly Pear Cactus Photo courtesy of NetPS Plant Finder
+Eastern Prickly Pear Cactus Photo courtesy of NetPS Plant Finder